-21 Easy and Chic Summer Punches to Serve Up (Or Sip Solo)
+21 Simple Summer Punches to Serve Guests (Or Sip Solo)

-As the days get longer, they also get hotter which means we’ll be fiending for a cold, sweet drink to wash down after a long day of fun in the sun.
-Luckily, summer punch recipes are plentiful (not to mention super easy and chic when entertaining).
+As the days get longer, they also get hotter which means we’ll be fiending for a cold, sweet drink to wash down after a long day in the sun.
+Tasty seasonal summer punch recipes are plentiful—not to mention a breeze to serve up when you have people over.

 MORE: 17 Recipes That Can Help Fight Allergies (and Taste Damn Good)

-Whether you’re looking for a non-alcoholic option or you’re ready to get the party started with some boozy concoctions, these summer punch recipes can be tailored to anyone’s drink needs.
-From refreshing rainbow sherbert sips to berry-filled spritzers, you’ll have some ‘gram-worthy drinks that taste as divine as they look.
+Whether you’re looking for an alcohol-free option or you’re ready to get the party started with some boozy concoctions, the recipes ahead can be tailored to anyone’s tastes.
+From refreshing rainbow sherbet sips to berry-filled spritzers, these drinks will taste as divine as they look.

-Get yourself ready for summer with these 21 easy-as-hell summer punches in the slideshow ahead.
+Get summer started with the stylish summer punches ahead.